juanluisbaptiste/mysql-backup/README.md

 As with backups pre and post processing, you can do the same with restore operations.
 Any executable script with _.sh_ extension in _/scripts.d/pre-restore/_ or _/scripts.d/post-restore/_ directories in the container will be executed before the restore process starts and after it finishes respectively.
-This is useful if you need to restore a backup file that includes some files along with the database dump.
+This is useful if you need to do any other processing before or after the sql restore operation, like uncompress a backup file that includes some files along with the database dump or do some renaming.

+If the script needs to process a tarball that includes the sql backup, the script _must_ output back the name of the sql backup file so `DB_RESTORE_TARGET` can be updated and the restore process can continue as usual.

-For example, to restore a _WordPress_ install, you would uncompress a tarball containing the db backup and a second tarball with the contents of a WordPress install on `pre-restore`.
-Then on `post-restore`, uncompress the WordPress files on the container's web server root directory.
+For example, a script to restore a _WordPress_ install, coud be placed on `pre-restore`, it would uncompress a tarball containing the database backup and a second tarball with the contents of /var/www/html, uncompress it, and echo the name of the sql backup file.

+The following variables are available for restore scripts:

+  * `RESTORE_TARGET`: full path in the container to the restore file.
+  * `DB_DUMP_DEBUG`: To enable debug mode in post-backup scripts.
+  * `WWW_ROOT`: Path to the restore location.
+  * `SERVICE_NAME`: Prefix to put to the final backup file (default: wordpress).

-For an example take a look at the post-backup examples, all variables defined for post-backup scripts are available for pre-processing too.
-Also don't forget to add the same host volumes for `pre-restore` and `post-restore` directories as described for post-backup processing.
+Also you can create a custom image with the scripts you need, or add the same host volumes for `pre-restore` and `post-restore` directories as described for post-backup processing.

+### Example: Restoring a WordPress site

+As with the WordPress backup example, we need to use the pre/post processing feature.
+In [scripts.d.examples/pre-restore](./scripts.d.examples/pre-restore) there is an example script to [restore a WordPress backup](./scripts.d.examples/pre-restore/restore_full_backup.sh) created by the [backup example](scripts.d.examples/post-backup/backup_wordpress_root.sh).

+The current example is generic, it can be used to restore any backup file composed of:

+  * The sql backup file as created by mysql-backup (meaning it needs to start with the name db_backup*, as created by default).
+  * Any other tarball that will be uncompressed on the container's root directory.

+This restore script must be placed in the _/scripts.d/pre-restore_ directory so it can uncompress the full backup tarball before the restore process can continue.
+It will also uncompress any other tarball included and will output back the name of the sql backup file to the main script so database restore can continue as usual.

 ### Automated Build
 This github repo is the source for the mysql-backup image.
 The actual image is stored on the docker hub at `databack/mysql-backup`, and is triggered with each commit to the source by automated build via Webhooks.